Man of His Word: Give and Give with Poet Anis Mojgani

 He’s been on HBO’s Def Poetry Jam and has toured for years doing poetry slams and performances all over the world.
 He’s published three collections of poetry — Songs From Under the River, The Feather Room and Over the Anvil We Stretch.
 The month he spent at Serenbe was focused on a children’s book.

 “I have a batch of picturebook ideas and stories for young readers that I’ve been thinking on and developing for a few years now,” Anis said.
-“So I came with those, to see which of them bubbled most to the top to ask for time and attention while at Serenbe.
+“So I came with those, to see which of them bubbled most to 12383462_1665646870389533_1482272687_nthe top to ask for time and attention while at Serenbe.
 Of those, there are three I mostly worked on, shaping and fine-tuning the actual story of them, and putting down on paper the visual storytelling of them.”

 On one of his last nights here, Anis shared some of his poetry with us around a bonfire at the Art Farm.
 One of his newer pieces about beauty really struck me.
 Anis is the poetry: He’s one of those artists that fully embodies their work.